Common Record Editor

 The COBOL Record Editor is a versatile Eclipse IDE tool that allows the user browse and maintain various types of COBOL data files.
 Depending on the information provided , the UI of this tool makes file record maintenance a simple task.

 To launch the tool in the Eclipse IDE, make sure that you set the current perspective to ELASTIC COBOL and then select the "Tools / COBOL Record Editor" menu option as shown in the fig below.

 Use the File Information area to specify the file that you wish to open using the editor.

 One can either specify the datafile location or lookup the datafile using the .dcb properties file.

-DataFile Name : Specify the name of the data file.
+DataFile Name : The name of the data file.
 This field usually is populated automatically upon selecting the data file location.

 [LookUp DCB...] : Opens a dialog window that allows the user to select data files using the .dcb properties file.

 The DCB LookUp dialog assists the user in selecting datafiles that are recorded in the .dcb properties file.
 Use the [...] browse button to specify the .dcb file.
 Available file entries are loaded into the table listing the file name and attributes.
 Note that DCB index entries for VDB Indexed files are not displayed.
 Select a file by either double clicking or selecting the [OK] button

 DataFile Location: Specify the location of the data file to be opened by the editor.
 In case of VDB/VSQL files specify the location where the .dcb will be located even though the actual file is located in the database.